eudoxia0/eudoxia0.github.io/_drafts/wishlist-zero-cost-abstractions.md

    allocates nothing, then the compiler signals an error.
 (An obvious problem arises here: what if we need to add a debugging `printf` in a function we've declared as being free of IO?
-Or which is called by a function, somewhere up the call tree, that is declared as being IO-free?)
+Or which is called by a function, somewhere up the call tree, that is declared as being IO-free?
+The debugging facilities would presumably provide a escape hatch from strict effect system enforcement.)
 3. Calls to higher order functions are checked for effects-correctness.
 Just as a type checker prevents you from adding integers to strings, an effects system might prevent you from passing an impure function as the function